 Productive occupations provide meaning and purpose in life, as well as improving physical and mental well-being.
 Productive occupations also reflect contribution to the community and a means to meet human needs.
 In this subject you will engage in the occupational therapy role in the field of Work.
-Topics will include workplace physical & psychological injury prevention, risk management, ergonomics, return to work & pre-employment services, injury management, creating healthy workplaces, the ageing worker, and vocational rehabilitation.
-Working with a local business, you will apply your knowledge & skills on a weekly basis.
+Topics will include workplace physical and psychological injury prevention, risk management, ergonomics, return to work and pre-employment services, injury management, creating healthy workplaces, the ageing worker, and vocational rehabilitation.
+Working with a local business, you will apply your knowledge and skills on a weekly basis.

 |Faculty||Faculty of Health Sciences & Medicine|